Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization

 \begin{claim} \textbf{(Idealized KL-Shampoo's covariance estimation for $\mS_a$ and $\mS_b$)} The optimal solution of KL minimization $\min_{\mS_a,\mS_b} \mathrm{KL}\big(\mathbb{E}[\vg\vg^\top],\mS\big)$ with a { two-sided precontioner} $\mS=\mS_a \otimes \mS_b$ should satisfy the following condition.

 \end{claim}

 \paragraph{Idealized KL-Shampoo's estimation} \Cref{claim:klshampoo_sab} (proof in \cref{app:proof_claim2}) establishes a closed-form condition (see \cref{eq:klshampoo_exact}) when simultaneously learning both Kronecker factors to minimize the KL problem.
-Statistically, this condition corresponds to the maximum-likelihood covariance estimator of a zero-mean matrix Gaussian \citep{dutilleul1999mle}.
-In machine learning, \citet{lin2019fast,lincan2024} treated this condition as a theoretical example of a multilinear exponential-family (see Sec 5 of \citet{lin2019fast}) for Kronecker-based optimization via natural gradient descent on an exponential-family manifold, while more recently, \citet{vyas2025improving} considered a similar condition motivated heuristically by gradient whitening.
-However, we cannot directly use this condition due to the \emph{correlated} update between $\mS_a$ and $\mS_b$.
+In machine learning, \citet{lin2019fast,lincan2024} treated the condition as a theoretical example of a multilinear exponential-family (see Sec.
+5 of \citet{lin2019fast}) for Kronecker-based optimization via natural gradient descent on matrix Gaussian, while more recently, \citet{vyas2025improving} considered a similar condition motivated heuristically by gradient whitening.
+However, we cannot directly use this condition due to the \emph{correlated} update between $\mS_a^*$ and $\mS_b^*$.
 For example, solving $\mS_a^*$ requires knowing $\mS_b^*$ in \cref{eq:klshampoo_exact} or vice versa.
-In practice, this optimal condition is often unachievable because the expectations in \cref{eq:klshampoo_exact} have to be approximated.
-Thus, we consider an estimated $\mS_k$ to approximate $\mS_k^*$ for $k \in \{a,b\}$ and propose an exponential moving average (EMA) scheme in practice:
+In practice, this condition is unachievable because the expectations in \cref{eq:klshampoo_exact} must be approximated.
+Thus, we consider an estimated $\mS_k$ to approximate $\mS_k^*$ for $k \in \{a,b\}$ and propose an exponential moving average (EMA) scheme: